 Your Go Get Lost Southwest Ireland adventure begins this afternoon with an orientation party hosted by your local guide and tour leader at your beautiful hotel in Cork's city center.
 You'll get to meet your traveling companions, ask questions, and get your trip off to a great start.

 This evening you'll sit down to a wonderful group "get-acquainted dinner".
 The Irish are hearty eaters, and often you'll find the cuisine of the rugged countryside fused with the sophisticated nature of the urban environment.
-Seafood is a local favorite, with fresh fish from the nearby ocean as well as native salmon appearing regularly.
-Of course the regional favorite is Irish stew, washed down with mugs of Guinness or Murphy's Irish Stout.
-For those more inclined to wine, the vintages of all Europe are available as well.
+The menus are varied, dominated by whatever is in season.
+Pork and lamb from the local farms are always popular, and seafood is a local favorite, with fresh fish from the nearby ocean as well as native salmon appearing regularly.
+Of course the regional favorite is Irish stew, try to sample it at least once during your stay here.

 All of the great food, combined with a little jet lag will ensure that you sleep well tonight!